ThisisRDSharma/Siddu-/README.md

 The data retention period for debit bureau data sources, such as [list data sources], is predefined for each type of information to ensure data accuracy, compliance with regulations, and support for reliable risk assessments."

+Data extraction was performed using proprietary consumer search algorithms designed to retrieve relevant information efficiently.
+For data transformation, binning techniques were applied to organize and simplify data for model development.
+The process leveraged industry-standard decision tree software and chi-square tests to create optimal bins